RobbieConceptuel/spark-ar-tutorial-audio-visualizer/README.md

 * importing the 3d object
 * Make it react to audio using the Patch Editor

-In this tutorial I’m using the version 99 of Spark AR Studio.
+In this tutorial I’m using the version 99 of Meta Spark AR Studio.

-## Why You Should Use Spark AR ? :bulb:
+## Why You Should Use Meta Spark AR ? :bulb:

-With more than 400,000 creators from 190 countries, Spark AR is the **largest platform for mobile AR** .
+With more than 400,000 creators from 190 countries, Meta Spark AR is the **largest platform for mobile AR** .
 Over 1.2 million AR effects where published on Facebook and Instagram .

   <img src="https://github.com/RobbieConceptuel/spark-ar-tutorial-audio-visualizer/blob/main/images/sparkarinsights.png" width="500">